sonyarianto/sshmgr/README.md

 ## Features

-- Add, remove, edit, and list your servers.
+- Add, remove, edit, list and detail your servers.

 ## Installation